Guide to Streaming Video Services

 Hulu

-Disney extended a deal with Fox Corp. to keep Fox’s prime-time entertainment programming, such as “The Masked Singer” and “The Simpsons,” streaming on Hulu one day after the shows air live on Fox.
+Disney extended a deal with Fox Corp. to keep Fox’s prime-time entertainment programming, such as “The Masked Singer” and “The Simpsons,” streaming on Hulu the day after they air live on Fox.

-Hulu raised prices last fall, so the ad-supported tier went from $8 to $10 a month, while the annual plan jumped from $80 to $100 a year.
-The ad-free plan gets a $1-a-month hike to $19.
+Hulu raised prices again, so the ad-supported tier went from $10 to $12 a month, while the annual plan jumped from $100 to $120 a year.
+The ad-free plan is still $19.
 As we noted above, the Disney bundles that include Hulu also got more expensive.

 In addition to those Disney+/Hulu and ESPN+ bundles, Hulu is now part of a bundle with Disney+ and HBO Max.
-The ad-supported Disney+/HBO Max/Hulu plan costs $17 a month, while the ad-free version is priced at $30 a month.
+The ad-supported Disney+/HBO Max/Hulu plan costs $17 a month, while the ad-free version costs $30 a month.

-Hulu originals include “The Bear,” “The Handmaid’s Tale,” and “Welcome to Wrexham,” about a struggling Welsh soccer team purchased by actors Ryan Reynolds and Rob McElhenney.
+Hulu originals include “The Bear,” “The Handmaid’s Tale,” and “Welcome to Wrexham,” a documentary about a struggling Welsh soccer team purchased by actors Ryan Reynolds and Rob McElhenney.
 Other Hulu originals include “Nine Perfect Strangers,” starring Nicole Kidman, and “Only Murders in the Building,” starring Selena Gomez, Steve Martin, and Martin Short.
-You also get access to films like “Ferrari” and “Where the Crawdads Sing.”
+You also get access to films like “Uncut Gems” and “Bullet Train.”

-Hulu is also the streaming home for FX shows, with exclusive rights to more than 70 original offerings, including “Alien: Earth,” the first TV show in the “Alien” franchise.
+Hulu is also the streaming home for FX shows, with exclusive rights to more than 70 original offerings, including “Alien: Earth,” the first TV show in the “Alien” franchise, and "Shogun."

 Like other Disney entities, Hulu is curtailing account sharing with a member agreement that outlines limitations on access outside of the household.
-Subscribers are warned that violations give parent company Disney the right to limit or terminate access to the service.
+Subscribers are warned that violations give the parent company, Disney, the right to limit or terminate access to the service.

 Sign up for Hulu.